LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Conclusion

 \section{Conclusion}

 We propose LEFT, a unified tri-view framework for unsupervised TSAD.
-LEFT constructs time tokens, frequency tokens from a differentiable STFT, and multi-scale structural tokens from a Nyquist-constrained learnable filterbank with residual coverage.
+LEFT constructs time tokens, frequency tokens from a differentiable STFT, and multi-scale structural tokens from a Nyquist-constrained learnable filterbank whose residual mask covers the spectrum above the learned structural bands.
 LEFT uses lightweight token interactions to fuse the three views and expose cross-view inconsistency.
 It also applies cross-scale reconstruction consistency and time–frequency cycle consistency, which makes the inconsistency signal more reliable.
-Experiments on real-world benchmarks show that LEFT improves both accuracy and efficiency.
-Compared with strong baselines, LEFT improves VUS-ROC and VUS-PR by about 3\% and 6\%, respectively and reduces FLOPs by over 80\%, speeds up training by about $8\times$.
+Experiments on real-world benchmarks show that LEFT improves detection quality and efficiency.
+Compared with strong baselines, LEFT improves VUS-ROC and VUS-PR by about 3\% and 6\%, respectively, while reducing FLOPs by over 80\%, speeding up training by about $8\times$.
 Future work will study when cross-view inconsistency is most informative and will improve interpretability by linking detected anomalies to specific time–frequency or cross-scale conflicts.